 Renaissance

 HVHS is a Renaissance school.
-Renaissance is a program supported by Jostens which works to reward student acheivements — whether they are academic, extra curricular, or personal.
+Renaissance is a program supported by Jostens which works to reward student achievements — whether they are academic, extra curricular, or personal.
 The staff of HVHS strongly believe that recognizing the accomplishments of our students helps to promote the striving for excellence we encourage.
-Each semester students who have acheived honours or high honours and students recognized as being examples of positive attitude and behavious are invited to breakfast or a pizza party.
+Each semester students who have achieved honours or high honours and students recognized as being examples of positive attitude and behaviours are invited to breakfast or a pizza party.
 They also receive a reward card to be used throughout the school year.

 Scenes